Benefits of Yoga

 Remember, every human body is unique and beautiful, so the postures will look different depending on one’s physical capacity, body proportions, and the anatomical structure of the joints.
 Approach your asana practice with the understanding that asana is a therapeutic practice informed by modern science and designed to balance the body, mind, and overall energy.

-The purpose of Meditation is to decrease mental activity.
+The purpose of meditation is to decrease mental activity.
 It is the practice of transitioning from external awareness to an internal, quiet state.
-The practice of meditation enables you to start to experience pure consciousness or “the space between two thoughts.”
-We are usually unaware of this space due to our constant mental activity, but by directing our mind towards stillness and quiet, we can slip into this “space.”
+Practicing meditation enables you to start to experience pure consciousness or “the space between two thoughts.”
+We are usually unaware of this space due to our constant mental activity, but by directing our mind towards stillness and quiet, we can slip into this space.
 This mental state is an expanded state of unlimited potential and connection to our true self.
-There are numerous studies that have measured the physical and psychological benefits of meditation.
+Numerous studies have measured the physical and psychological benefits of meditation which include the enhancement of neuroplasticity: the brain’s ability to form new neural connections.